oddbird/oddsite/content/services/design-systems-training.rst

 Herman Automated Style Guide
 ----------------------------

-`Herman`_ is a free OddBird tool that standardizes designer/developer communication, on-boarding, and hand-off to save time.
+`Herman`_ is a free OddBird tool that helps standardize designer/developer communication, on-boarding, and hand-off -- saving you time and money.
 As an automated pattern library, we built it to ensure long-term maintainability of your projects.
 Herman makes life simple, changing and growing with you.